In anticipation of the Horns and Red Raiders getting together in Lubbock we go all the way back to forty plus years ago and an epic UT/Tech matchup.

 - The Red Raiders ended the season as the 13th ranked team in all the land and lost to Nebraska in the good old Bluebonnet Bowl.

-Here's four minutes of awesome.
+Here are four minutes of awesome.
 Enjoy.
 Thanks to ogelpro on YouTube for preserving this special unicorn.